-Licensed marijuana retail outlets may donate, at no cost, to adults age 21 and over, to qualifying patients age 18 and over, and to designated providers, a lockable box intended for the secure storage of marijuana products and paraphernalia and literature about such a lockable box.
-Retail outlets may receive such lockable boxes and literature as a donation from another entity or person that is not a licensed marijuana producer, processor, or retailer, to be passed along, at no cost, to adults age 21 and over, to qualifying patients age 18 and over, and to designated providers.
+Licensed marijuana retail outlets may donate, at no cost, to retail outlet customers, a lockable box intended for the secure storage of marijuana products and paraphernalia and literature about such a lockable box.
+Retail outlets may receive such lockable boxes and literature as a donation from another entity or person that is not a licensed marijuana producer, processor, or retailer, for donation to retail outlet customers.

-Retail outlets may not charge a fee for a lockable box or literature that a retail outlet received as a donation from another entity or person.
-Additionally, retail outlets may not condition the donation of a lockable box or literature on the recipient's purchase of a marijuana product or paraphernalia from the retail outlet or use the donation of lockable boxes and literature as an incentive to sell marijuana products or paraphernalia.
+Retail outlets may not condition the donation of a lockable box or literature on the recipient's purchase of a marijuana product or paraphernalia from the retail outlet or use the donation of lockable boxes and literature as an incentive to sell marijuana products or paraphernalia.